 - Proposed: Units that have been announced, and that may have moved farther along in development (e.g., have received permits).

-- Shelved: In the absence of an announcement that the sponsor is putting its plans on hold, a unit is considered “shelved” if there are no reports of activity over a period of two years.
+- Shelved: In the absence of an announcement that the owner is putting its plans on hold, a unit is considered “shelved” if there are no reports of activity over a period of two years.

 - Cancelled: In some cases a sponsor announces that it has cancelled a project.
 More often a project fails to advance and then quietly disappears from company documents.
 A project that was previously in an active category is moved to “Cancelled” if it disappears from company documents, even if no announcement is made.
 In the absence of a cancellation announcement, a project is considered cancelled if there are no reports of activity over a period of four years.